 Idealist.org Has volunteering and job opportunities in Morocco.

 Go Abroad (www.goabroad.com) A good place to start looking for volunteer places, as it provides links to organisations with Moroccan programs.

 International Cultural Youth Exchange (www.icye.org) Allows you to search for upcoming Moroccan volunteer opportunities.

-There are a few possibilities for teaching English as a foreign language in Morocco, although they are not terribly well paid.
+There are a few possibilities for teaching English as a foreign language, although they are not terribly well paid.
 Rabat is one of the best places to start looking.